kasperis3/KevalsAutoService/README.md

 To modify the services displayed, edit the `services` array in `src/components/Services.jsx`.

+### Google Reviews

+To add your actual Google Business reviews, see [GOOGLE-REVIEWS-SETUP.md](GOOGLE-REVIEWS-SETUP.md) for detailed instructions.

+Quick steps:

+1. Get your Google Place ID from [Google Place ID Finder](https://developers.google.com/maps/documentation/places/web-service/place-id)
+2. Update `src/components/Reviews.jsx` with your Place ID
+3. Replace sample reviews with your actual reviews, or use a widget service

 ## Customizing the Form

 To replace with your own Fillout form: